KashinYaS/PowerCLI-scr/README.md

 - Get-SATPClaimrule - Get VMHost's SATP Claimrules

 ## Datastore comandlet
 - Expand-Datastore - Expand Datastore after it's LUN expansion.
 Does not work with Datastore which resides on two or more LUNs.
-Work well if Datastore is presented to two or more clusters (and if LUN's ID are different in different clusters).
+Works well if Datastore is presented to two or more clusters (and if LUN's ID are different in different clusters).